gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

  |-- wikipedia_link: string (nullable = true)
  |-- keywords: string (nullable = true)
 ```

+> **What you should see:** An 18-column schema where numeric fields like `latitude_deg` and `longitude_deg` were automatically inferred as `double`, and text fields as `string`.

+> **What just happened?** With `inferSchema="true"`, Spark reads a sample of the file to determine column types automatically.
+This is convenient but requires an extra pass over the data — for large production datasets it is faster to specify the schema explicitly.

-Next let’s ask for the total number of rows in the dataset.
+Next let's ask for the total number of rows in the dataset.

 ```python
 airportsRawDF.count()
 ```

-It should return a total of **81193**.
+> **What you should see:** The integer `81193` — the total number of airport records in the dataset.

 You can also transform data easily into another format, just by writing the DataFrame out to a new file or object.

-Let’s create a JSON representation of the data in the refined folder.
+Let's create a JSON representation of the data in the refined folder.

 ```python
 airportsRawDF.write.json("s3a://flight-bucket/refined/airports")
 ```

+> **What you should see:** No output in the cell — the write is an action that executes silently.
+Check in Object Storage to confirm the JSON files were created under `refined/airports/`.

+> **What just happened?** Spark writes one JSON file per partition in parallel.
+Each file contains newline-delimited JSON records (not a JSON array).
+The `refined/` prefix represents the next layer of the data lake — data that has been read, validated, and stored in a more queryable format.

-Check that the file has been written to MinIO using either one of the techniques seen before.
+Check that the file has been written to Object Storage using either one of the techniques seen before.

 ## Working with Flights Data